Installing an Add-on in Thunderbird

 You will need to navigate to where you saved the XPI file using the file picker and select it to complete the install.

-- Open the add-ons manager (click and then )
+- Open the add-ons manager (click the menu button and then ).

 - Drag your downloaded XPI file to the Add-ons Manager tab and drop it.